-Following on from improvements in V1.5 the new version (V1.6) will have a number of other improvements.
+Following on from improvements in V1.5 the new version (V1.6) features a number of other improvements.
 These include:

-The model update is progressing well and Version1.6 is expected to be available for download from July 2020.
+The model update is progressing well and Version1.6 is expected to be available for download by end of 2021.

-The updated WISE will be used to support the development of the 2018 Waikato Projections
+The updated WISE has been used to support the development of the 2018 Waikato Projections.

 Work is underway to update the 2013 Waikato Projections.
 These projections provided a consistent set of data across the Waikato Region for plan and strategy development.